 The Grand Victoria Casino – Elgin, Illinois

-Located on the Fox River, the Grand Victoria has four restaurants, and more than a thousand slots and video poker machines along with the usual table game offerings.
+Located on the Fox River in Elgin – around 40 miles west of Chicago – the Grand Victoria has four restaurants and more than 1,000 slots and video poker machines, along with the usual table game offerings.
 The casino’s architecture and furnishings capture the beauty and romanticism of the past, but with all the benefits of modern amenities thrown in.
 The casino is also involved in outreach programs in the community.

-The Casino Queen is one of the smaller options on this list, but this means more personalized service, which some may prefer.
-Across the river from the Mid-Western town of Prairie du Chien, Wisconsin, the Queen Marquette has only eight tables but over 566 slot machines.
-Table games include blackjack, Mississippi Stud, Ultimate Texas Hold’em, and others.
+The Casino Queen Marquette is one of the smaller options on this list, but this means more personalized service, which some may prefer.
+Across from the Mid-Western town of Prairie du Chien, Wisconsin, and moored on the west bank of the Mississippi River itself, the Casino Queen has only eight tables but more than 566 slot machines.
+Table games that attract the punters here include blackjack, Mississippi Stud, and Ultimate Texas Hold’em.

 Located in Kenner, which is just outside New Orleans, this lakeside casino on the shores of Lake Pontchartrain captures the riverboat of yesteryear with interiors that are both classic and lavish.
 There’s plenty to choose from with 36 table games and slot machines.
 Two dining areas offer a variety of cuisine, including boiled crawfish and steamed crabs’ legs.
 For entertainment, visit the Treasure Chests Caribbean Showroom.

-This gorgeous docked riverboat in the Avoca Island Cutoff waterway offers a choice of classic casino games, from three-card poker and Mississippi Stud to Ultimate Texas Hold’em and slot machines.
-You’ll want to save some room for their legendary all-you-can-eat Cajun Buffet, which could include well-known dishes like gumbo, jambalaya, and dirty rice.
+This gorgeous docked riverboat on the Avoca Island Cutoff waterway in southeast Louisiana, offers a choice of classic casino games, from three-card poker and Mississippi Stud to Ultimate Texas Hold’em and slot machines.
+You’ll want to save some room for Amelia Belle’s legendary all-you-can-eat Cajun Buffet, which is likely to feature well-known dishes such as gumbo, jambalaya, and dirty rice.

-This riverboat is a trip to Hollywood and Las Vegas rolled into one.
+This riverboat, moored on the east bank of the Mississippi, right in the center of Baton Rouge, is like a trip to Hollywood and Las Vegas rolled into one!
 You have a choice of 1,100 slot machines and a variety of table games at your fingertips.
-There are several dining options on board, including The Celebrity Grill, Epic Buffet, the Take Two Deli, and more.
-If that’s not enough there is also the Movie Tavern, where you can kick back and watch a film, or play a round at the nearby “links-style” golf course called the Copper Mill.
+There are several dining options onboard the Hollywood Casino, including The Celebrity Grill, Epic Buffet, and the Take Two Deli.
+If that’s not enough, there’s also the Movie Tavern, where you can kick back and watch a film, or play a round at the nearby “links-style” golf course called the Copper Mill.

-Right on the banks of the famed Mississippi, the Ameristar Casino in Vicksburg has a poker room, a café and restaurant, and a hotel.
-There are also 30 table games, over 1400 slot machines, and even sports betting kiosks, so there’s entertainment for everyone!
+Right on the banks of the famed Mississippi, more than 150 miles upstream from Baton Rouge, there’s the Ameristar Casino in Vicksburg, which provides a poker room, café and restaurant, and a hotel.
+There are also 30 table games, more than 1,400 slot machines, and even sports betting kiosks – so there’s entertainment for everyone!
 The building is designed to have the look and feel of a traditional paddle steamer too, which will take you right back to the heyday of shipping along The Big Muddy.